sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 ### Using a proxy check to monitor a multiple proxy entities

-The [`proxy_requests` check attributes](#proxy-requests-top-level) allow Sensu to run a check for each entity that matches the definitions specified in the `entity_attributes`, resulting in a monitoring event that represents each matching proxy entity.
+The [`proxy_requests` check attributes](#proxy-requests-top-level) allow Sensu to run a check for each entity that matches the definitions specified in the `entity_attributes`, resulting in monitoring events that represents each matching proxy entity.
 The entity attributes must match exactly as stated; no variables or directives have any special meaning, but you can still use [Sensu query expressions][11] to perform more complicated filtering on the available value, such as finding entities with particular subscriptions.

-The `proxy_requests` attributes are a great way to monitor multiple of entities using a single check definition when combined with [token substitution](#token-substitution).
+The `proxy_requests` attributes are a great way to monitor multiple entities using a single check definition when combined with [token substitution](#token-substitution).
 Since checks including `proxy_requests` attributes need to be executed for each matching entity, we recommending using the `round_robin` attribute to distribute the check execution workload evenly across your Sensu agents.

 **Example proxy check using `proxy_requests`**

 The following proxy check runs every 60 seconds, cycling through the agents with the `proxy` subscription alphabetically according to the agent name, for all existing proxy entities with the custom label `proxy_type` set to `website`.

-This check uses [token substitution](#token-substitution) to import the value of the custom label `url` to complete the check command.
+This check uses [token substitution](#token-substitution) to import the value of the custom entity label `url` to complete the check command.
 See the [entity reference](../entities#managing-entity-labels) for information about using custom labels.

 {{< highlight json >}}